qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 To change the style of a layer, open the :guilabel:`Layer Properties` dialog by double clicking on the layer name or by right-clicking on the name in the legend and choosing :menuselection:`Properties` from the popup menu.
-See Section :ref:`vector_style_tab` for more information on setting symbology of vector layers.
+See Section :ref:`vector_style_menu` for more information on setting symbology of vector layers.

 .. _tip_load_from_external_drive_OSX: